Sociology, Health and the Fractured Society

-I have been following Graham’s work for quite some time now in my role as a Nurse Educator and interested sociologist.
+I have been following Graham’s work for quite some time now.
 I have used some of his ideas in my own work and encouraged students of nursing to read his output.
 To that end I have included some of his ideas in my upcoming book on ‘Psychology and Sociology for Nursing’, and in another, ‘Communication and Interpersonal Skills in Nursing (co-written with Alec Grant).
 I have rather enjoyed his ‘Greedy Bastards Hypothesis’ which points to the unintended consequences for health of the actions of the capitalist class executive (CCE) and the political power elite (PPE).
 Of note also is the ‘health assets approach’ for understanding health outcomes.
 A good deal of this is accessible on his website: grahamscambler.com.

-Graham can write clearly and succinctly but it has to be acknowledged that for a novice nurse with no social science background at all, some of his output will be incomprehensible.
+Graham can write clearly and succinctly but it has to be acknowledged that for a health care professional with no social science background at all, some of his output will be incomprehensible.
 However, that is no different to any student coming to a field of enquiry for the first time.
-His work may be particularly baffling to those schooled in the biomedical sciences and an empirical bent.
-Graham does not write for the student nurse alone, his audience is much wider than that.
-His latest book is aimed at students and scholars in the areas of philosophy, sociology, critical realism and those who work in health and social care.
-I believe there is a great deal to be gained by nurses and public health workers, in the thinking underpinning this book.
-A core premise is that much of health and health care is socially determined, and to better understand the processes at work ‘behind our backs’ we need a philosophical and theoretical foundation.
-Delivering Health Care without a critical theory is like sex without a condom: very common, highly possible and most enjoyable but also ill-informed, ill-considered and possibly dangerous, as who knows what unintended consequences might occur as a result?
+His work may be particularly baffling to those schooled in the biomedical sciences with an empirical bent.
+Graham does not write for the health care professional alone, his audience is much wider than that.
+This latest book is aimed at students and scholars in the areas of philosophy, sociology and critical realism as well as those who work in health and social care.
+I believe there is a great deal to be gained by all those interested in health.

+In this book there is a focus on the ‘fractured society’ and its consequences for health outcomes characterised by inequality, most notably in the difference in life expectancy between social groups.
+A core premise is that much of health and health care is socially determined, and to better understand the processes at work ‘behind our backs’ (‘generative mechanisms’) we need a philosophical and theoretical foundation.
+Delivering Health Care without a critical theory is like sex without a condom: very common, highly possible and most enjoyable, but also ill-informed, ill-considered and possibly dangerous, as who knows what unintended consequences might occur as a result?

 Three key names underpin Graham’s analysis: